pp4rs/foundations-installation-guide/docs/gitInstall.md

 <!-- *   Sign into the [Economics Department's GitLab server](https://econgit.uzh.ch/).
 Use your UZH shortname and your web-access password (same as for OLAT).
 You will need to access "Econ Git" while on-site at UZH or whilst using a UZH VPN if you are off-site. -->

 !!! danger Privacy, Data Sharing and GitHub
-    GitHub was recently acquired by Microsoft, so by providing
+    GitHub was recently acquired by Microsoft, so by providing personal information on GitHub you are sharing data with Microsoft.
+    If you feel this is problematic, provide the minimum information needed, and/or use alternative usernames and email accounts.

 <!-- !!! danger "Non-UZH Economics Students"
     The UZH Department of Economics has a internal Git server that may be hard for you to access.